End of Watch: 07/24/1916

 Sgt.
 Weedin’s funeral was held at the First Presbyterian Church on 7-30-1916.
 He was survived by his wife, Agnes, and eight children, four sons and four daughters.

 Sgt.
 Weedin was born on October 13, 1870 in Bates County, MO.
 By 1880, the family was living in Seattle, at Salmon Bay.
 On February 4, 1892, he married Agnes A. Keil.
 John worked as a farmer and then was a teamster before he was commissioned as a Seattle police officer in 1893.
+He is survived by his wife and four sons and four daughters.
 John Weedin’s grandson, Officer Garth Weedin, also became a police officer with the city of Seattle.